Aerijo/latex-language-server/README.md

 You're currently looking at the most complicated package ever to detect syntax errors in `.bib` files.
 More features are planned.

+LOOKING FOR:
+- Someone to set up the build system (Travis CI) to compile with Clang, and on macOS & Windows.
+    Nothing about this project should be restricted to GCC, I was just unable to link the filesystem library with Clang and don't know anything about building it on Windows.

 TODO:
 - Convert all JSON receiving to SAX instead of DOM; have handlers provide a reader
 - Find and fix all memory leaks (our Tree-sitter handling likely has a few)